 Post Tagged with: "Ibn Khaldun"

-Ibn Khaldun, the father of social sciences, was an eminent figure who hailed from northern Africa; he lived from 1332 to 1406 A.D.
+Ibn Khaldun: Judge, Scholar, and Diplomat Ibn Khaldun, the father of social sciences, was an eminent figure who hailed from northern Africa; he lived from 1332 to 1406 A.D.
 He was born in present-day Tunisia and traveled extensively across North Africa, not to mention a stint in Granada, Spain.
 He died in Egypt.
-As a child, Ibn Khaldun received a
+[Read more:

 Saulat Pervez Over the centuries, many intellectual hubs formed in Africa under Muslim rule.
 These included: Cairo in Egypt, Fez in Morrocco, Kairouan in Tunisia, Tlemcen in Algeria, and Timbuktu in Mali.
 Here, let us look at brief overviews of Cairo, Kairouan, and Timbuktu.
 Cairo Kairouan Timbuktu At